Gary Webb (golfer)

 Gary Webb (born July 17, 1961) is an American professional golfer who played on the Nationwide Tour.

+Early life

 Webb was born in Pampa, Texas.
 He played college golf at the University of Texas at Austin.

-He turned pro in 1984.
+Professional career

-Webb joined the Nationwide Tour in 1991 and recorded four top-10 finishes in his rookie year.
+In 1984, Webb turned pro.
+In 1991, Webb joined the Ben Hogan Tour and recorded four top-10 finishes in his rookie year.
 He only played in 15 events from 1992 to 1995 but finished in a tie for second at the Nike Dakota Dunes Open in 1994.
 Two years later he picked up his first win on Tour in a playoff at the Nike Dakota Dunes Open.
 He picked up his second victory at the Nike Fort Smith Classic in 1999.
 His last full season on the Nationwide Tour came in 2000 and he played in his last event on Tour in 2003.